 Ankle-Foot/Knee-Ankle-Foot Orthosis Quarterly Results of Targeted Probe and Educate Review

 The Jurisdiction D, DME MAC, Medical Review Department is conducting a targeted probe and educate reviews of HCPCS code(s) L4360, L4361, L4386 and L4387.
-The quarterly edit effectiveness results from January 2018 - March 2018 are as follows:
+The quarterly edit effectiveness results from April 2018 through June 2018 are as follows:

 Top Denial Reasons